 Tummy Tuck in Albany

-Also Serving Patients in Troy, Schenectady, and Saratoga Springs
+Also Serving Patients in Saratoga, Schenectady and Troy, NY

 An abdominoplasty, also known as a tummy tuck, is a procedure performed to provide you with a more toned, flat abdomen.
 Albany plastic surgeon Dr. Barach understands the transformative impact a tummy tuck can have on your life.
 The procedure has the power to turn back the clock several years, returning your figure to its ideal contour.
 At his Albany, New York practice, Dr. Barach listens carefully to each patient’s goals in order to ensure the best possible outcome for each individual.